bdeweesevans/CSCI-UA-61-FinalProject/README.md

 git instructions:
 to refresh your code locally to the main branch.
+1. When you first open your project
+2. CD into the project directory
-1. git pull
+3. git pull
 Done

 to refresh publish your code to the main branch.
+1. Save all your files.
+2. CD into the project directory
-1. git add .
+3. git add .
-2. git status
+4. git status
-3. git commit -m "your message"
+5. git commit -m "your message"
-4. git push
+6. git push
+Done